-- 1. Certified by the American Hippotherapy Certification Board; - 2.
-Certified by the Professional Association of Therapeutic Horsemanship (PATH) International; - 3.
-Certified by the Council for Education and Certification in Therapeutic Horsemanship; or - 4.
-Other ODP-approved certification board.
+1. Certified by the American Hippotherapy Certification Board;

+2. Certified by the Professional Association of Therapeutic Horsemanship (PATH) International;

+3. Certified by the Council for Education and Certification in Therapeutic Horsemanship; or

-Agencies must meet the following standards regardless of provider service location:
+Agencies must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have Workers' Compensation Insurance, in accordance with state law. - 7.
-Comply with Department standards related to provider qualifications.
+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have Workers' Compensation Insurance, in accordance with state law.

+7. Comply with Department standards related to provider qualifications.
-Staff working for or contracted with the agency must meet the following standards:

-- 1. Complete necessary pre/in-service training based on the service plan.
+Staff working for or contracted with the agency must meet the following standards: 1.
+Complete necessary pre/in-service training based on the service plan.

-- 2. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+2. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •The nature of the crime;

 - •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.